10 Ways to Comfort the Dying

 Too cold or hotAdjust the temperature and bedding as needed.

-10. Keep vigil
+10. Keep Vigil

 Sitting with someone in the last hours of life shows support and love.
 Continue to talk to your loved one, hold hands, and provide comfort in similar ways to the above suggestions.
 Invite other loved ones to sit with you or take turns so the care team feels rested.